rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryO365.md

     - filter - list of Filters: The hierarchy object filter.
     - workloadHierarchy - WorkloadLevelHierarchy: Each value in the enum represents the hierarchy of a specific type of protected object for RBAC and SLA Domain assignments.
 The value None represents the hierarchy of all types of objects.
 - Returns O365OrgConnection.
+### orgstatuses
+Gets the status of each org in the account.

+- The orgstatuses subcommand takes no arguments.
+- Returns list of O365OrgInfos.
 ### orgsummaries
 - The orgsummaries subcommand takes no arguments.
 - Returns GetImplicitlyAuthorizedObjectSummariesResponse.